 So how can you exercise without leaving the house?

-Aside from personal training apps you can download on your smart phone or tablet, now is the perfect time to get out into the garden.
-With Spring arriving on Friday 20th March, the days are getting warmer and the sun is out for longer.
+Aside from personal training apps, you can download on your smartphone or tablet, now is the perfect time to get out into the garden.
+With Summer fast approaching, the days are getting warmer and the sun is out for longer.

 After the wet winter we have had, your patio will probably need a clean.
 The simplest way to maintain your paving is by brushing, but also take a look at these articles for cleaning natural stone and porcelain paving or watch the videos below on cleaning your natural stone or porcelain paving to give you further ideas for more stubborn cleaning requirements.

-After cleaning your paving, you may have noticed that some of your jointing has come away.
+After cleaning your paving, you may have noticed that some of your jointings has come away.

-This traditional method uses a strong mortar (four parts sand to one-part cement) to fill the joint.
+This traditional method uses a strong mortar (four parts sand to one part cement) to fill the joint.
 The mortar should be mixed in small quantities, approximately one 25kg bag of sand at a time.
-Pointing is a slow process and the mortar has a short working life (20-60 minutes depending on time of year).
+Pointing is a slow process and the mortar has a short working life (20-60 minutes depending on the time of year).